Rigorous Training

 Duke Innovations

-The application period for the 2022-2023 OTC Fellows Program is open and accepting applications from August 23rd to September 23rd.
+The application period for the 2024-2025 OTC Fellows Program opens in the fall and will accept applications from August 19th to September 10th.

-The OTC Fellows Program is an exciting opportunity for Duke graduate students and post-doctoral fellows to gain exposure to the process of commercialization of academic science!
+The OTC Fellows Program is an exciting opportunity for Duke graduate students and post-doctoral fellows to gain exposure to tech transfer and commercialization – the process of turning academic research into products and services.

-The Fellows, on a part-time basis, will assess the commercial viability of innovative University technologies and design marketing materials to move this research from the bench to the outside world.
-This will enable OTC to provide faster and more thorough feedback to innovators while giving the Fellows a chance to expand their resume and build skills in market research and intellectual property protection.
+The Fellows, on a part-time basis, will assess the commercial viability of innovative Duke University technologies and create marketing materials to move this research from the bench to the outside world.
+This enables OTC to provide faster and more thorough feedback to innovators while giving the Fellows the opportunity to expand and hone career-ready skills in market research and intellectual property protection.

 Program Highlights:

-- Learn about the field of technology commercialization and intellectual property management, and gain first-hand experience in market opportunity, competitive landscape, and prior-art research
+- Learn about the field of technology commercialization and intellectual property management and gain first-hand experience in analyzing market opportunity, competitive landscape, and prior-art

-- Gain valuable marketable skills that complement your scientific training for alternate careers in allied fields from technology commercialization to management consulting, patent law and business development
+- Gain valuable, marketable skills that complement your scientific training for alternative scientific careers — from technology commercialization to management consulting, patent law to business development

-- Expand your experience by staying on with OTC as a Senior Fellow after your Fellow year.
-If approved, you will have more opportunities to engage with OTC and build your professional network
+- Expand your experience by staying on with OTC as a Senior Fellow after your first year.
+If invited, you will have more opportunities to engage with OTC and build your professional network

-- Get compensated for your time! $16/hour with about 20 hours of work a month
+- Get compensated for your time! $17/hour with about 15–20 hours of work a month

 Read this blog post to get a feel for the day-to-day work of an OTC Fellow.